GraphCogent: Mitigating LLMs' Working Memory Constraints via Multi-Agent Collaboration in Complex Graph Understanding: Experiments

 \subsection{Main Result}

 The performance results are reported in Table~\ref{Table1}.
 Our method significantly outperforms all baseline methods across toolset-covered tasks.
 As for text-based methods, they demonstrate advantages on small-scale simple Structural Querying tasks (e.g., DeepSeek-R1 achieves 100\% on edge existence).
 However, these methods show significant performance degradation when dealing with problems requiring multi-step reasoning (e.g., only 30.8\% accuracy on shortest path), and this issue becomes more pronounced as the scale increases.
 Tool-based approaches such as GPT4o-FC demonstrates robust performance across all tasks on small-scale graphs by leveraging GPT4o's powerful reasoning capabilities.
 However, they suffer 10\% performance degradation when scaling from 40 to 100 nodes.
-The agent-based GraphTeam demonstrates limitations in code generation across multiple tasks.
+The agent-based GraphTeam and GCoder demonstrate limitations in code generation across multiple tasks.
 The complex data preprocessing and reasoning requirements overload the model's working memory, resulting in lower performance.
 In contrast, our method maintains state-of-the-art performance across all scales with less than 1\% variance.
 Notably, while no baseline could handle large-scale graphs, we have only included the results of our approach.

-We further evaluate GraphCogent's performance on out-toolset tasks against GraphTeam in Table~\ref{Table2} on middle-scale graphs.
+We then evaluate GraphCogent's performance on out-toolset tasks against GraphTeam and GCoder in Table~\ref{Table2} on middle-scale graphs.
 Focusing on agent capabilities for handling uncovered tasks, we omit tool-based methods from comparison as they inherently lack these functionalities.
-Our method demonstrates superior adaptability, achieving over 18\% improvements over GraphTeam across four domains.
+Our method demonstrates superior adaptability, achieving 20\% improvements over GraphTeam and GCoder across four domains.

-Experiments on effectiveness evaluation of our approach demonstrate the superiority in two key aspects.
-First, in terms of code executability shown in Fig.~\ref{Chapter4_Code Execution Rate Statistics}, our method achieves higher one-time success rates compared to GraphTeam's three-retry mechanism, validating the robustness of our Execution Module.
-Second, our token consumption analysis in Table~\ref{tab:comparison} shows consistent improvements across all tasks, with significantly reduced input token consumption and substantial output token savings (approximately 80\% for in-toolset tasks and 30\% for out-toolset tasks) while maintaining high accuracy.